 Online copyright infringement may take place when a person uses the internet to communicate or make available a copyright work without permission.
 For example, by sharing a movie using file sharing programs such as BitTorrent.

 Copyright laws are complicated and often confusing.
-For fact sheets and legislation about copyright, see the Attorney-General's website
+For fact sheets and legislation about copyright, see the Department of Communications and the Arts website.

 Here are some further useful websites: